Psoriasis affects more than 8 million Americans, but what is it?

 What are the risk factors associated with psoriasis?

 GeneticsPsoriasis is inherited in families.
 Your likelihood of developing psoriasis is increased if 1 of your parents has the condition.
 Additionally, your risk is further increased if both of your parents have psoriasis.

 ObesityAccording to many studies, obesity-related inflammation eventually has the potential to trigger an onset of psoriasis symptoms.
-Inverse psoriasis, which forms in skin folds, is a common manifestation of this (including the armpits, under the breasts, between the buttocks, or in the creases of the groin or belly).
+Inverse psoriasis, which forms in skin folds, is a common manifestation of obesity, including the armpits, under the breasts, between the buttocks, or in the creases of the groin or belly.